Hidden Playa Del Carmen

 Playa Del Carmen from the Roof

-Lets talk about roof top pools.
+Let’s talk about roof top pools.
 These are more used by trendy locals in the know and hidden out of sight to tourist.
 Roof top pools can be a cool escape from the streets.
 You can go for an afternoon swim or just a drink.
 These are generally open to the public all the time, just ask at the bar or front desk in case there is a special event.
 Also see our article about rooftop pools in Playa Del Carmen here.

-Here are four options you have in Playa Del Carmen.
+Here are three options you have in Playa Del Carmen.

 Hidden Beach with Cenote in Playa Del Carmen